ayushshrivastv/tryolivia/BRING_THE_NOISE.md

 ## Overview

 OLIVIA implements the Noise Protocol Framework for end-to-end encryption, providing forward secrecy, identity hiding, and cryptographic authentication.
-This document details our Swift implementation and its integration with OLIVIA's decentralized mesh network.
+This document details our Swift implementation and its integration with OLIVIA's decentralized Nostr relay network with Noise encryption.

 ## The Noise Protocol Framework